bloominstituteoftechnology/ios-message-board/iOS Message Board/iOS Message Board/References/README.md

 1. In the `MessageThreadsTableViewController`, add a `messageThreadController: MessageThreadController` property.
 Set its default value to a new instance of `MessageThreadController`.
 2. Using the `messageThreadController`, implement `numberOfRowsInSection` and `cellForRowAt`.
 Each cell should display the title of its corresponding `MessageThread` object.
 3. In the action of the text field, unwrap its `text` and call the `createMessageThread` method, passing in the unwrapped text for the new thread's title.
 In the completion closure of `createMessageThread`, reload the table view on the main queue.
-4. Go to the `MessageThreadDetailTableViewController` and create the following varables:
+4. Go to the `MessageThreadDetailTableViewController` and create the following variables:
     - `messageThread: MessageThread?`
     - `messageThreadController: MessageThreadController?`
 5. Back in the `MessageThreadsTableViewController`, implement the `prepare(for segue: ...)` method, passing the `messageThreadController`, and the `MessageThread` that corresponds to the cell the user tapped on.